eXo-OpenSource/mta-gamemode/docs/inventory.md

 ## TODO

-- [ ] Replace all old giveItem & takeItem
+- [p] Replace all old giveItem & takeItem - giveItem has been finished partially.

 - [ ] Add item owner (only change if item has been traded by the owner?)
 - [ ] Implement inventory auto cleanup